What is the ultimate aim of the Wildlife Conservation Stamp project?

 What is next on the agenda?

 WildlifeConservationStamp.org was organized in December of 2012, inspired by a series of published discussions and debates on the concept — a concept many of us feel is long overdue.
 Our approach at this point is multi-faceted, with priority focus on publicizing the effort among conservation-minded individuals and organizations.
-Future additions will include educational materials, a press downloads section, blog posts, letter-writing forms, notes from contributors and supporters, and a “How You Can Help” section with updated action alerts.
-Through our mailing list, we’ll let subscribers know what’s happening and how everyone can be involved as we move through the implementation process.
+We are also in discussion with other wildlife organizations for future collaboration.
+Through our mailing list and Facebook, we’ll let subscribers know what’s happening and how everyone can be involved as we move through the implementation process.

 How can people help at this point in time?